vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve detailed information about the service.

 ## eventControl
-Working with Data Collection for Activity Monitoring
+Working With Data Collection for Activity Monitoring
 ===========
 Activity Monitoring provides visibility into your virtual network to ensure that security policies at your organization are being enforced